Course Outline

 Specific requirements

 As per all PTY courses, students will need to be prepared to disrobe to suitable underwear, swimwear and/or singlet/shorts for practical class activities, and to practice bone and soft tissue palpation, and assessment of body movement with their peers (regardless of gender).
 Students will need to inform the tutor of any injuries, illnesses or concerns in participating in simulation as a patient (or therapist) within practical classes and explore work-around options.
 All students will also need to complete a physiotherapy lab induction and comply with infection control and manual handling procedures to reduce risk of illness or injury.
-Students will also need to wear their clinical uniform for clinical assessments and simulations in this course.
+Students will also need to wear their clinical uniform for clinical assessments and anatomy fieldwork visit in this course.
+Physiotherapy students also will need to have completed their vaccination requirements to meet "Fit for placement" requirements in order to participate in the intensive anatomy wet lab visits at Griffith University (timing and logistics to be confirmed via CANVAS).

-Students must achieve a minimum of 50% in each of the two practical objective structured clinical examinations in order to pass this course and progress to clinical placement in PTY200 Core Physiotherapy Skills A. This is to ensure students can safely apply skills when assessing and treating clients under supervision on placement.
-Students will have one re-sit examination opportunity for Practical OSCE (Module 1&2) and/or Practical OSCE (Module 3&4).
+Students must achieve a minimum of 50% in each of the two objective structured clinical examinations (OSCEs) in order to pass this course and progress to clinical placement in PTY200 Core Physiotherapy Skills A. This is to ensure students can safely apply skills when assessing and treating clients under supervision on placement.
+Students will have one re-sit examination opportunity for OSCE 1 and OSCE 2.
 The re-sit opportunity will be offered if students fail their first attempt given the potentially stressful nature of an OSCE, and need for students to achieve 50% in these assessment items to progress to year 2 courses and future clinical placements.
 Students who re-sit and pass the OSCE will receive a maximum of 50% for the relevant assessment item.
-They will receive feedback following their first attempt to support preparation and revision for their second attempt.
+Students will receive feedback following their first attempt to support preparation and revision for their second attempt.

 How are risks managed in this course?